takuma1102/cfcompare/README.md

 Other targeted diagnostics are available when needed.

-Use `trop_ablation` when you want to check how RMSEs change in accordance with the change in lamda penalties.
+Use `trop_ablation` when you want to check how RMSEs change in accordance with the change in lambda penalties.
 (See also Table 5 in the original paper.)
 ```r
 trop_ablation(df, "y", "w", "id", "t")  # see below
 ```